SOFTS-London cocoa prices slip; raw sugar extends rebound

 SUGAR

-* The contract is on track for a weekly gain of 4.4%, regaining ground after a 6.2% slide the previous week.
+* The contract rose 2.8% in the week, regaining ground after a 6.2% slide in the previous week.

-* Dealers said continued good progress with the cane harvest in Brazil could limit the scope of the recovery in prices while a weakening in Brazil's real BRL= versus the dollar in the past couple of days should also help to keep a lid on prices.
+* Dealers said continued good progress with the cane harvest in Brazil could limit the scope of the recovery in prices.

-* A weak real prompts selling because it makes dollar-priced sugar more valuable in local currency terms.
+* Broker Czarnikow revised upwards its forecast for Brazil sugar production to 38.2 million metric tons, citing good agricultural yields and quick harvesting pace.

+* The United States said on Friday it will increase the low-tariff import quota for raw cane sugar by 125,000 metric tons.

 COFFEE

-* September robusta coffee LRCc2 rose 4.1% to $2,614 a tonne, with the market buoyed by tight supplies.
+* September robusta coffee LRCc2settled up $111, or 4.4%, at $2,621 per metric ton, with the market buoyed by tight supplies.
+The contract gained 5% in the week.

 * Dealers said lower-than-expected output in Indonesia remained a supportive influence, with physical premiums in the world's number three robusta producer rising recently.